tkks22123/Modern-Slavery-Research/README.md

 The model structure is illustrated in the attached file.

-Data set can be download at https://www.walkfree.org/global-slavery-index/downloads/.
+Data set can be downloaded at https://www.walkfree.org/global-slavery-index/downloads/.